lipeaaraujo/UnB/README.md

 ## 📑 Contents

-Each course has it's own separate **folder** all named as **acronyms**, each folder has it's own organization depending on the course and it's material.
+Each course has it's own separate **folder** named after it's **acronym**, each folder has it's own organization depending on the course and it's material.

 - **Course Materials:**
   - Exercise lists